So. In the midst of my internets history lesson, I came across this brief timeline of British rule:

-This morning he had the very busy task of sitting at a remodeling client's house, the entire day, waiting for a city inspector to show up (who never did).
-In his boredom he picked up a National Geographic from the living room (friends of ours, these clients) and what does he read?
+This morning he had randomly picked up a National Geographic in a friend's living room and what does he read?
 A piece about historians' increasing understanding of the early Anglo Saxons, the early Angiven people, the Normans and ...
 Ok, no, not the Plantagenets.
 He doesn't recall reading that name.

 But still.
 The Plantagenets were direct decendants of the Angivens.

 Maybe not all that freakish, but pretty dang close, right?
 Random National Geographic read during a random day of waiting on an inspector in a random living room.